Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler: Two-qubit gate tune-up procedures

 To finely adjust the CPLR-Z pulse amplitude and the QB2-Z pulse amplitude, we measure multiple iSWAP pulses (Fig.~\ref{suppfig:iswap_tuneup_finer}).
 Since the swap angle is controlled by both the CPLR-Z and QB2-Z amplitudes, we adjust the both amplitudes in an alternating manner---that is, adjusting the amplitudes of QB2-Z, CPLR-Z, QB2-Z, CPLR-Z, $\cdots$---with varying the number of iSWAP pulses ($N_{\mathrm{iSWAP}} \in \{21, 51, 101\}$).

-Finally, to offset single-qubit phase accumulation that is accompanied when performing the iSWAP gate, we apply actual Z gates (we call Euler-Z gates) using XY control (see Appendix~\ref{suppsec:euler_z} for details).
-To calibrate these Euler-Z gates, we perform Ramsey experiments on QB1 and QB2 and measure the single-qubit phase accumulation of each qubit due to the iSWAP gate.
-As in the case of the CZ gate, we numerically search the optimal angles of the Euler-Z gates that maximize the sequence fidelity of two-qubit RB sequences.
+Finally, to offset single-qubit phase accumulation that is accompanied when performing the iSWAP gate, we apply actual Z gates using XY control (see Appendix~\ref{suppsec:euler_z} for details).
+To calibrate these Z gates, we perform Ramsey experiments on QB1 and QB2 and measure the single-qubit phase accumulation of each qubit due to the iSWAP gate.
+As in the case of the CZ gate, we numerically search the optimal angles of the Z gates that maximize the sequence fidelity of two-qubit RB sequences.